zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/anecdote.md

 When Xinyi ate burgers like a wolf, I asked him to describe in Japanese his feeling, he said "幸せな顔".
 "Why don't you use 美味しい ?"
 I wondered.
-He replied, "Such word is too common, and you can even add some adverbs in front like とでも美味しい."
+He replied, "Such word is too common, and you can even add some adverbs in front like とても美味しい."
 Weida suggested me to speak in different languages to different people.
 As Weida behaved like an English gentleman, I can speak English with him.
 "With Xinyi, it is definitely ancient Chinese.
 For Zhiyuan, it should be linux language."Such comment astonished Zhiyuan, who said "I think I could occupy the position of Chinese."